OwusuAnsah/installing-R-server-on-AWS/README.md

 # Install and run R, RStudio Server, and Shiny Server on Amazon EC2
-##A quick overview on how to install and run R, R Studios server on Amazon Web Services Cloud
+<h3>A quick overview on how to install and run R, R Studios server on Amazon Web Services Cloud</h3>
 In this tutorial, we will discuss the following;
 <ul>
   <li>Choosing an AMI for R</li>